TheIronDev/judoka-resource/README.md

 judoka-resource
 ===============

-Resource for judoka to post online
+A place to share all things Judo.

 # Getting Started
 This is a NodeJS/Express app that uses MongoDB as a datastore.